Skip to Main Content

 Appointment schedule

 Appointment schedule is a slightly different event type which allows you to create bookable slots that others can book to meet with you.
 It replaces a previous feature called 'Appointment slots', so you may see this referred to in help guidance.
 Appointment schedule gives you more control when creating slots and allows users to sign up for a slot without needing a Google account.
 You can set up your availability and how long you want the slots to be (the minimum length is 15 minutes).
-See our guidance on new appointment scheduling in Google Calendar (requires UoY Google account) for more on how to use the features of appointment schedule.
+See our separate box about appointment schedules for more information and a guidance video.

 Viewing and sharing calendars in Google Calendar